 Speech and Swallowing Therapy in Ataxia Rehabilitation

-In addition to physical therapy, speech and swallowing therapy are essential components of comprehensive ataxia rehabilitation.
+In addition to physical therapy for ataxia, speech and swallowing therapy are essential components of comprehensive ataxia rehabilitation.
 Ataxia can significantly impact speech and swallowing, leading to difficulties in communication and eating.

 Speech Therapy for Ataxia